Haidous/Instagram/README.md

-# Instagram
+# NotInstagram
-## An Instagram clone.. but much better.
+## an Instagram clone built with Swift & Firebase